chocolate-doom/chocolate-doom/README.md

 ## News

+### Crispy Doom 5.9.1

+Crispy Doom 5.9.1 is currently under development...

+**Bug Fixes**

+ * Building without Python has been fixed again (inherited from Chocolate Doom, by @vilhelmgray, thanks Michael Bäuerle).
+ * An old bug has been fixed which was caused by SDL2_Mixer opening a different number of audio channels than requested (inherited from Chocolate Doom, thanks Edward850).

+**Crispy Heretic**

+ * Final intermissions screens are now shown after each episode (by @kraflab).

 ### Crispy Doom 5.9.0

 Crispy Doom 5.9.0 is released on August 21, 2020 and introduces auto-loading of both official Doom 2 expansions for any supported Doom 2 IWAD, additional DEHACKED fields to de-hardcode some Vanilla behavior and many other improvements and bug fixes.